|Guide||♦||125 Triplogs||0 Topics|

-Across the ravine you head up a huffer slope.
-Even at it's worst it's only a 150 foot climb.
+Across the ravine, you head up a huffer slope.
+Even at its worst, it's only a 150-foot climb.
 Perhaps no worse than the first switchback of Piestewa.
 All the lower trails up to this point could practically be negotiated in flip flops.
 Here the footing gets loose.
-Good news being the old jeep road is beyond Parks & Recreation cruiser negotiable.
-Especially due to the fact there's a couple boulders lined at the top as a mammoth waterbar.
+The good news is the old jeep road is beyond Parks & Recreation cruiser negotiable.
+Especially because there are a couple of boulders lined at the top as a mammoth waterbar.

-A half mile down this subtle sloping ridge you come to the southwest junction with Spur Cross Trail.
-A majority of my late afternoon hike was shaded by New River Mesa.
-Talk about a bonus! - Mar 21 2008 joe bartelsOne-Way Notice:
+A half-mile down this subtle sloping ridge, you come to the southwest junction with Spur Cross Trail.
+New River Mesa shaded a majority of my late afternoon hike.
+Talk about a bonus!